cbare/cbare.github.io/_drafts/2024-05-20-proteomics-for-cancer-prediction.md

 ## UK Biobank

 The UK Biobank is one of the most valuable research datasets in human biology.
-The project began registering participants in 2006 and since that time has collected from 500,000 volunteers data on genetics, medical history, activity, lifestyle, nutrition, clinical labs, and imaging.
+The project started in 2006 and since that time has collected data on genetics, medical history, activity, lifestyle, nutrition, clinical labs, and imaging from 500,000 volunteers.

-The UK Biobank is an effort whose scale and duration will not easily be replicated.
+The UK Biobank is an effort whose [scale and duration][503] will not easily be replicated.
 It owes its existence to a lucky combination of farsighted private and government funders, and a centralized healthcare system.
-As Arivale demonstrated, building a multi-omic data set with venture capital is tricky.
-Even with the benefit of Google's deep pockets, Verily has signed on as a [partner in All of Us][404].
+As Arivale's fate demonstrated, building a multi-omic data set with venture capital is tricky.
+Even with the benefit of Google's deep pockets, Verily has signed on as a [partner in All of Us][404], a US precision health initiative funded by the NIH.
 The size of the cohort, data across multiple dimensions, and generous access for researchers make the UK Biobank a [globally important resource][301].

+Placing plasma proteins in context with to this already incredibly rich resource is the key reason I'm exited.

 ### UKB-PPP

 [![alt text](../images/blood-proteins/proteomics-final-v4.png){:style="margin: 1em 0em 1em 2em; width: 80%;"}][501]

 The UKB-PPP (Pharma Proteomics Project) is a precompetitive consortium of 13 biopharmaceutical companies funding the generation of multiplex, population-scale proteomic data using Olink's proteomic assay technology.
-The paper that announces the dataset, [Plasma proteomic associations with genetics and health in the UK Biobank][10] by Sun and Whelan et al. describes the dataset like this:
+The paper that announces the dataset, [Plasma proteomic associations with genetics and health in the UK Biobank][10] by Sun and Whelan et al. describes the dataset and selection of patients in these words:

 > “We conducted proteomic profiling on blood plasma samples collected from 54,219 UKB participants using the antibody-based Olink Explore 3072 PEA, measuring 2,941 protein analytes and capturing 2,923 unique proteins.
 This included a randomly selected subset of 46,595 UKB participants at the baseline visit (randomly selected baseline), 6,376 individuals at baseline selected by the UKB-PPP consortium members (consortium selected) and 1,268 individuals who participated in the COVID-19 repeat-imaging study at multiple visits.”

-One imagines pharma operatives sitting around in a smoke-filled room negotiating their selections like some strange kind of baseball draft.
+One imagines pharma operatives sitting in a smoke-filled room negotiating their selections like some strange kind of baseball draft.
 Maybe it's interesting that the study population is enriched for lupus, Parkinson's, pulmonary heart disease, spinal muscular atrophy, interstitial pulmonary disease, and renal failure.
-I'd like to see how the drug developers will take this data, relate it to genomics and biochemical pathways, enrich it with their own private research, and inform their thinking about potential drug targets and candidate molecules.
+I'd like to see how the drug developers will take this data, enrich it with their own private research, and map it onto potential drug targets and candidate molecules.

-I looked for the per-sample costs, but couldn't find a dollar figure.
-Budget information may not be public, but it can't have come cheaply.
+I looked for a project budget and per-sample costs, but couldn't find dollar figures.
+That information may not be public, but it can't have come cheaply.
 It's amazing that this dataset is available.
 The sponsoring companies are:

 - Alnylam
 - Amgen